wp-plugins/free-profitquery-tools-image-sharer/readme.txt

 = Do I need to create an account? =

-No. To get API Key you need click on the 'Get API Key' link in wordpress admin area, but we will pleasure if you rate this plugin and and leave a comment.
+No. To get API Key you need click on the 'Get API Key' link in wordpress admin area, but we will pleasure if you rate this plugin and leave a comment.

 = Is JavaScript required? =